 - 2102 Moore

-Kola Owolabi is associate professor of Organ at the University of Michigan in Ann Arbor.
-There he teaches courses in organ, improvisation and sacred music.
-From 2006-14, he taught at Syracuse University and served as University Organist.
+Kola Owolabi is associate professor of organ at the University of Michigan in Ann Arbor, where he teaches courses in organ, improvisation, and sacred music.
+From 2006-14 he taught at Syracuse University and served as university organist.
 He also held positions as sub-dean and dean of the Syracuse Chapter of the American Guild of Organists.